GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 GEOS backward compatible with the existing ``LinearSolverParameters`` input block.

-At runtime, GEOS still owns the assembled linear system objects and passes the following data to hypreDrive in library mode:
+At runtime, GEOS still owns the assembled linear system objects and passes the following data to hypredrive in library mode:

 * the HYPRE matrix,
 * the right-hand side and solution vectors,